Members Area Logout

 The responsibility for drafting such statements lies with the Press Freedom Committee; the final say on whether a statement should be published lies with the club’s board of governors.

-If a majority of the board raises concerns about the legal risk of issuing a statement, the board of governors will seek advice from practising lawyers experienced in giving legal advice to international media.
+The board of governors will seek advice from practising lawyers experienced in giving legal advice to international media to help with issuing statements.
 When such legal advice is sought, it will be shared with the board in writing.
+Members are welcome to review the full “Press Freedom Statement Publication Process” document at the front desk.

 Filter